theboi/reddit-code-highlight/README.md

 ## Installation

-- Download this repo from GitHub.
+- Download this repository from GitHub at https://github.com/theboi/reddit-code-highlight.
-- Go to
+- Go to `chrome://extensions/` (Paste in URL search bar).
+- Toggle `Developer mode` on (top right corner).
+- Click `Load Unpacked` and locate the the repository you just downloaded.
 - Why?
-Because I am too broke to pay Google $5 to put this on the Chrome Web Store (sorry :sweat: :sob:).
+Because I am too broke to pay Google for a Chrome Web Store developer account (sorry :sweat::sob:).

+## Customisation

+- At `chrome://extensions/`, under this extension, click `Details` > `Extension options`.

 ## Resources